dahlia/fedify/docs/install.md

 ~~~~

 Since Fedify requires [`Temporal`] API, which is an unstable feature in Deno as
-of July 2024, you need to add the `"temporal"` to the `"unstable"` field of
+of November 2024, you need to add the `"temporal"` to the `"unstable"` field of
 the *deno.json* file:

 ~~~~ json{5}